learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 Often, we'll want to load SQL tables directly into pandas to take advantage of all the functionality that DataFrames provide.
 This is easy to do, since SQL tables and pandas DataFrames have the same innate structure.

 The easiest way to load in a table from a SQL database is to use the `pd.load_sql_table()` method.
 However, in order to use this, we first have to connect to the database in question using the `sqlalchemy` library.
+Don't worry too much about the details of SQL or `sqlalchemy` - we'll dig into both of them later in the course.

 The following code demonstrates how to create an `engine` object using sqlalchemy that will connect to our database for us and allow us to use the `pd.read_sql_table()` method in pandas: